MewithoutYou: Lyrical themes

 In the song "Everything Was Beautiful and Nothing Hurt", from their album [A→B] Life, Aaron' lyrics are based on a poem from the metaphysical poet John Donne, called "A Valediction: Forbidding Mourning".
 Donne wrote the poem to his wife to explain that there is no need for dreading their physical separation or distance because their spiritual love will always keep them together.

 The title of the band's second album, Catch for Us the Foxes, is taken directly from Song of Songs 2:15: "Catch for us the foxes, / the little foxes / that ruin the vineyards, / our vineyards that are in bloom" (New International Version).

 In a 2007 interview, Aaron Weiss stated that the title of their third album, Brother, Sister, comes from a verse in the Bhagavad Gita.

 The band's fourth album, It's All Crazy!
 It's All False!
 It's All a Dream!
 It's Alright, explores many of the teachings of Bawa Muhaiyaddeen.
 The Sufi teacher's story of "The Fox, the Crow, and the Cookie" from My Love You My Children: 101 Stories for Children is told, as well as his story about the "King Beetle" from The Divine Luminous Wisdom that Dispels Darkness.
 Other concepts from the teacher are explored in "Allah, Allah, Allah", about seeing God in every blade of grass and in "Fig with a Bellyache", dealing with sexual temptation from The Divine Luminous Wisdom and The Golden Words of a Sufi Sheikh.
 Guitarist Mike Weiss has been quoted as saying that the themes of the album reflect a time in Aaron's life where he is "sort of revisiting [religion] and holding himself up to those teachings that there's no one religion that's going to be the only way to God [...]".
 He adds, "If you really want to just try to follow a path to God, I don't believe you need anything beyond [Jesus Christ], but it's just the idea that you're fixed on the only way and that everybody else is just completely misguided [...] that is a sort of obtuse attitude that can hurt your own spirit".

+Legacy

+MewithoutYou have been cited as an influence by Paramore and their vocalist, Hayley Williams, Casey, Being as an Ocean, and Touché Amoré.